Frs2304/Wikipedia-Project/README.md

 # Wikipedia-Project
-My custom wikipedia project which retreive data using Wikipedia API
+My custom Wikipedia project that utilizes the Wikipedia API, which allows users to perform specific searches, extract data from Wikipedia pages, and display results in a user-friendly format.